 Cherries have been shown to have several health benefits.
-Cherries contain anthocyanins, which is the red pigment in berries.
-Cherry anthocyanins have been shown to reduce pain and inflammation.
+Cherries contain anthocyanins, which is the red pigment in berries and have been shown to reduce pain and inflammation.
 Anthocyanins are also potent antioxidants which protect cells from oxidative damage by free radicals.

 Although the fruit has always been popular for dessert and culinary purposes, cherries were used during the fifteenth and sixteenth centuries for their medicinal properties.

 Hot cherry stones were once used in bed-warming pans and Shakespeare’s A Midsummer Night’s Dream associates cherries with love and romance.

 We recommend Aussie Health Products to buy your delicious, dried organic cherries.
 For cherry juice, we recommend Dynamic Health Organic Tart Cherry Juice.
 The anti-inflammatory properties of cherry juice plus sleep-regulating melatonin may help you sleep better plus boost your immune system.Dynamic Health 10184 Organic Tart Cherry Juice Concentrate, 32 Ounce